Rice and curry

-Each bowl contains small portions, but as is traditional in most tropical Asia, if a bowl is emptied, it is immediately refilled.
+Each bowl contains small portions, but as is traditional in most countries in tropical Asia, if a bowl is emptied, it is immediately refilled.

 The curry uses chili peppers, cardamom, cumin, coriander and other spices.
 It has a distinctive taste.
 The Southern cuisines use ingredients like dried fish which are local to the area.
-The spicier preparations are believed to be among the world's hottest in terms of chili content (second only to Sylheti).

 While natives are born into this cuisine and develop a tolerance to spicy food, many visitors and tourists to the country often find the spiciness excessive.
-As a result, many local restaurants in developed and tourist areas offer special low-spice versions of local foods to cater to foreign palates or have an alternative "western" menu for visitors and tourists.
+As a result, many local restaurants in developed and tourist areas offer special low-spice versions of local foods to cater to foreign palates or have an alternative "Western" menu for visitors and tourists.